ElliotAtHelsinki/BSCS2012-Algorithms-and-AI-Lab/Testing.md

 \- For the Extended Euclidean Algorithm, we inputted different values of a and b.
 \- For the Miller-Rabin test, we inputted some prime numbers, non-prime numbers, as well as edge cases.
 \- For the key generator, no input is required.
-\- For the encrypt and decrypt functions, we inputted a sample string: `Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.`
+\- For the encrypt and decrypt functions, we inputted a few sample strings in several different languages.

 ### How can the tests be repeated?
 Running `./coverage.sh` on the terminal should execute all the written tests.
 New tests can also be written to the files inside the [test](./test) folder.